 HOW MUCH MCT OIL SHOULD YOU TAKE WHILE FASTING?

-To avoid breaking your fast, it is recommended to use 4 capsules of MCT oil with coffee or a calorie free beverage.
+To avoid breaking your fast, it is recommended to use 1 tsp of MCT oil with coffee or a calorie free beverage.

 The use of MCT oil in your fast is not meant to provide calories because that would break your fast.